evefonwu/auth-profiles/README.md

 ## Application screenshots

-On Supabase free tier plan, removing project from deployment.
+On Supabase free tier plan, with limited number of projects available.

 Check out docs/ screenshots for reference.